- 5/5YELP REVIEWS

 After you have dealt with the police, if you were not taken to the hospital already, it is important to go a doctor to be examined and document your injuries.
 Your medical records will be requested by the Lyft lawyer to be used as evidence in your Lyft accident claim.

-An Lyft Hit Me as a Pedestrian.
-Can my Lawyer Sue Lyft?
+A lyft Hit Me as a Pedestrian.
+Can I Sue lyft?

 Yes, you may have legal recourse against Lyft if a Lyft car hit you as a pedestrian on the street.
 As a pedestrian, you have the right of way, even if you didn’t look both ways before crossing or were looking at your iPhone.
 Your right to the insurance proceeds of Lyft’s commercial liability insurance depends on the period that the Lyft car was in at the moment of the accident.
 Contact a Lyft Lawyer to determine which period and what policy would apply, and how to prosecute your claim.

-How Does Illinois’ Comparative Fault System Apply to Lyft Accidents?
+How Does Illinois' Fault-Based System Apply to lyft Accidents?

 Contrary to no-fault states like Michigan, Illinois is a fault-based state, meaning courts use modified comparative negligence in determining fault in car accidents.
 All this means is that Lyft or the driver is liable up to a certain percentage they are seemed liable for the accident.
 This means that a portion of the fault may be placed on you.
 This is why it is important to call an experienced Lyft lawyer in Chicago to represent you in your case.

-What is Lyft’s Insurance Policy in a Lyft Accident?
+What is lyft's Insurance in a lyft Accident?

 Illinois passed the Transportation Network Providers Act which requires Lyft to maintain automobile liability insurance in the amount of at least $50,000 for death and personal injury per person, $100,000 for death and personal injury per incident, and $25,000 for property damage, for the period between when a Lyft driver logs on to the Lyft app until a Lyft ride is accepted, and from the moment that the driver completes the Lyft transaction or drops off the passenger, which is later, until another Lyft ride is accepted.
 It is important to note that contingent automobile liability is required.